greenwyrt/plover2CAT/docs/howto/playpause.md

 # How to play, pause and stop media files

-When an existing media file is selected, the file location will show up in the audio control dock.
+When an existing media file is selected, the file location will show up in the Media Controls dock.

 ## Play/Pause